nvramamoorthy/Data-Cleaning-Assignment/CodeBook.md

 ##run_analysis.R

-###Step1.
+###Step 1.
 Merges the training and the test sets to create one data set.

 ####Variables defined and their purpose are given below: